Byzantine Dress - Palace of the Porphyrogenitus, aka Tekfur Saray

 There are two drawings of the palace.
 The first one by Cristoforo Buondelmonti is from around 1420.
 It shows the palace turned around and facing southwest.
 This was an artistic convention to make the building fit the map he had drawn.
 It is labeled "Palace of the Emperor".
 In this late period, during the last years of the Empire, the palace may have been a principal residence of the Emperor in this section of the city.

-During the horrible civil wars of Andronicus III, and later John Catacuzene, the palace was occupied by both men at different times and suffered for it.
+During the horrible civil wars of Andronicus III, and later John Catacuzene, the palace was fought over and occupied by soldiers and suffered badly for it.

 Below is a map of the palace, and surrounding structures.
 Click here to see a bigger image.